lihebi/blog/_posts/2014-09-09-com-s363-projects-guide-for-mac-and-unix.md

 Note:

 * In Mac/Unix, there's no need to set environment variables `PATH` and `CLASSPATH`, since it is set in the system level.
-Be sure to remove or comment the `OS:>set ...` part.
+Be sure to remove or comment out the `OS:>set ...` part.
 * The redirect function `> output.txt` didn't work in `CyDIW`

 ##C. Configuration of CyDIW for MySQL